n-donofrio/n-donofrio/README.md

 **`Information Technology (IT) Student`**

-I'm a full-time student focusing gaining as much coding and computer-related skills as possible for my future employers.
+I'm a full-time student focusing on gaining as much coding and computer-related skills as possible for my future employers.
 I am a System Administrator with a passion for troubleshooting and learning programming.
 <ul>
     <li> I'm currently <b>learning Java</b>
     <li> Ask me about <b>Windows</b>